LBCamden/lbcamden-frontend/README.md

 > Placing additional files inside a component's directory may cause the build and test processes to fail.
 More information can be found in `tests/after-build-package.test.js`.

 ### GOV.UK styles and LBCamden styles
-LBCamden Frontend components utilise a mix of upstream GOV.UK and bespoke LBCamden styles and variables.
+LBCamden Frontend components uses a mix of upstream GOV.UK and bespoke LBCamden styles and variables.

 All GOV.UK styles are prefixed with `govuk-`.

 All LBCamden styles **must** be prefixed with `lbcamden-`.

 ### Overriding GOV.UK Frontend component styles
-It is strongly encourage that the functionality or mark up of upstream GOV.UK components is not modified.
+It is strongly encouraged that the functionality or mark up of upstream GOV.UK components is not modified.
 However, to override the look and feel of a GOV.UK component, it is possible to override the default styles via `.scss` files.

 To override the styles of a specific GOV.UK component, add or amend a file matching that components name in the `src/lbcamden/elements` directory.